DescriptorZoo/SOAPlite.jl/README.md

 ## How to cite:

+If you use this code, we would appreciate if you cite the following paper:
+- Berk Onat, Christoph Ortner, James R. Kermode, 	[arXiv:2006.01915 (2020)](https://arxiv.org/abs/2006.01915)

-If you use this code and hence dependent code [SOAPlite](https://github.com/SINGROUP/SOAPLite), you need to accept the license of [SOAPlite](https://github.com/SINGROUP/SOAPLite) and cite both the code and the reference papers as they are described in code's [webpage](https://github.com/SINGROUP/SOAPLite).
+As this code is a wrapper of dependent code [SOAPlite](https://github.com/SINGROUP/SOAPLite), you also need to accept the license of [SOAPlite](https://github.com/SINGROUP/SOAPLite) and cite both the code and the reference papers as they are described in code's [webpage](https://github.com/SINGROUP/SOAPLite).

 This includes the following references: